krueger-compiler/krueger/ReadMe.md

 That vision is where krueger fits.

 It might be a darker more nightmarish version of Elm than you are used to, but our name is krueger for a reason 😉 👿.

+## What about F#?

+Glad you asked.
+We love F# too.
+F# and Fable are an awesome language/toolchain.